perarnau/charon/docs/charonctl.md

 ## Tips

-- Use Tab for auto-completion of commands and file paths
+- Use Tab for auto-completion of commands, file paths, and pipeline names
 - Press Ctrl+C to interrupt operations
-- Press Ctrl+D or type `exit` to quit
+- Press Ctrl+D or type `exit` or `quit` to quit
-- Playbook files with `.yml` or `.yaml` extensions are prioritized in completion
+- YAML files with `.yml` or `.yaml` extensions are prioritized in completion
 - The CLI will automatically prompt for required information when not provided via environment variables
+- For Numaflow pipelines, you can pass additional kubectl arguments after the YAML file/URL
+- Use HTTP/HTTPS URLs to apply pipeline YAML directly from the web
+- Pipeline auto-completion shows live data from your Kubernetes cluster with namespace information
+- Default namespace is used for pipelines unless specified otherwise

 ## Troubleshooting

 **"ansible-playbook command not found"**
 - Install Ansible: `pip install ansible` or use your package manager

+**"kubectl command not found"**
+- Install kubectl: Follow the [official installation guide](https://kubernetes.io/docs/tasks/tools/)
+- Ensure kubectl is in your PATH

 **"Permission denied" errors**
 - Ensure the target user has appropriate permissions
 - Verify sudo password is correct
 - Check if the target host is accessible

+**Kubernetes connection errors**
+- Verify your kubeconfig is properly configured
+- Check if the Kubernetes cluster is accessible
+- Ensure you have proper permissions for the target namespace

+**Pipeline not found errors**
+- Verify the pipeline name is correct (use tab completion to see available pipelines)
+- Check if you're looking in the correct namespace
+- Ensure Numaflow CRDs are installed in your cluster
+- Verify you have permissions to list and delete pipelines

+**No pipeline completions available**
+- Ensure Numaflow is installed and pipelines exist in your cluster
+- Check if kubectl can access your cluster: `kubectl get pipeline --all-namespaces`
+- Verify you have permissions to list pipelines across namespaces

 **Terminal display issues**
 - The CLI handles terminal state automatically